 The short version

-The long-winded version
+The long version

-Hillary Jean Young (they/them) is an opera singer by trade and a blissfully undecided artist in practice.
-Hillary was born into an encouraging and supportive family in Grand Forks, British Columbia, where they were homeschooled and granted the freedom to read and sing and draw all day long.
-Hillary had something to prove, so they auditioned for the Camosun College diploma in Voice at the Victoria Conservatory of Music when they were fifteen and got in.
+Dr. Hillary Jean Young (they/them) isn’t just an opera singer.
+Hillary was born in Grand Forks, British Columbia, where they were homeschooled, giving them the opportunity to fully embrace their budding interest in music.
+Hillary started the Camosun College diploma in Voice at the Victoria Conservatory of Music when they were sixteen.
 At the Victoria Conservatory, Hillary was blessed with the confident guidance of Canadian soprano Joanne Hounsell.
 With Joanne's encouragement, Hillary auditioned for the University of British Columbia Voice Performance program where they were accepted with a scholarship.
 At UBC, Hillary was given world-class training as a singer and a performer, which they owe all to the incomparable Nancy Hermiston.
 During their BMus in Voice and their MMus in Opera, Hillary was given the opportunity to perform a variety of operatic roles and chamber music, nurturing their love for 20th and 21st century music.
 Highlights include performing the title role in Janáček’s Příhody lišky Bystroušky in Vancouver and the Czech Republic, winning the prestigious Roberto and Mary Wood Scholarship, winning the UBC Concerto Competition and performing Berg's Sieben frühe Lieder with the UBC Symphony Orchestra, studying and performing Kurtág's Attila József Fragments, and participating in the renowned Vancouver International Song Institute.
-Hillary decided to chase their contemporary music dreams all the way to Southern California, where they started their DMA in Contemporary Music Performance at the University of California, San Diego, under the tutelage of Susan Narucki.
+Hillary decided to chase their contemporary music dreams all the way to Southern California, where they pursued their Doctor of Musical Arts in Contemporary Music Performance at the University of California, San Diego, under the tutelage of Susan Narucki.